Alger Hiss: Perjury trials and conviction

-The grand jury charged Hiss with two counts of perjury—it did not indict him for espionage since the period of limitations had run out.
+The grand jury charged Hiss with two counts of perjury.
+He was not indicted for espionage since the period of limitations had run out.
 Chambers was never charged with a crime.
 Hiss went to trial twice.
 The first trial, presided over by Judge Samuel Kaufman, started on May 31, 1949, and ended in a hung jury on July 7.
 Chambers admitted on the witness stand that he had previously committed perjury several times while he was under oath, including deliberately falsifying key dates in his story.
 Hiss's character witnesses at his first trial included such notables as future Democratic presidential candidate Adlai Stevenson, Supreme Court Justices Felix Frankfurter and Stanley Reed, and former Democratic presidential candidate John W. Davis.
-President Truman famously called the investigation "a red herring".
+President Truman famously called the investigation "a red herring."
 The second trial, presided over by Judge Henry W. Goddard, lasted from November 17, 1949, to January 21, 1950.

 At both trials, a key to the prosecution's case was testimony from expert witnesses, stating that identifying characteristics of the typed Baltimore documents matched samples typed on a typewriter owned by the Hisses at the time of his alleged espionage work with Chambers.
 The prosecution also presented as evidence the typewriter itself.
 Given away years earlier, it had been located by defense investigators.
 This trial resulted in an eight-to-four deadlocked jury.
 "That, according to one of Hiss's friends and lawyers, Helen Buttenweiser, was the only time that she had ever seen Alger shocked—stunned by the fact that eight of his fellow citizens did not believe him."

-In the second trial, Hede Massing, an Austrian-born confessed Soviet spy who was being threatened with deportation, and whom the first judge had not permitted to testify, provided some slight corroboration of Chambers's story.
+In the second trial, Hede Massing, an Austria-born confessed Soviet spy who was being threatened with deportation, and whom the first judge had not permitted to testify, provided some slight corroboration of Chambers's story.
 She recounted meeting Hiss at a party in 1935.
 Massing also described how Hiss had tried to recruit Noel Field, another Soviet spy at State, to switch from Massing's ring to his own.